inveniosoftware/training/09-deposit-form/README.md

 from .api import create_record

-# define a new Flask Blueprint that is register under the url path /deposit
+# define a new Flask Blueprint that is registered under the url path /deposit
 blueprint = Blueprint(
     'deposit',
     __name__,